vantezzen/react-cookie-banner/README.md

       {/* Display the cookie banner */}
       <CookieBanner privacyPolicyUrl="/privacy-policy" />

-      {/* Optionally you can show a floating consent info in to bottom right to allow changing consent later */}
+      {/* Optionally you can show a floating consent info in the bottom right to allow changing consent later */}
       <FloatingConsentInfo />